 For more on dental care, visit www.LLS.org/booklets to view Dental and Oral Complications of Cancer Treatment Facts.

 MEDICATION TO RELIEVE SYMPTOMS

-Your doctor may be able to prescribe medications, special mouthwashes, lozenges, sprays, or artificial saliva products to help with mouth and throat symptoms.
+Your doctor may prescribe medications, special mouthwashes, lozenges, sprays or artificial saliva products to help with mouth and throat symptoms.
 Your doctor may also prescribe pain medication to make eating less painful.